hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/hashtags.md

 * TBD -> FIXME: need additional clarifying criteria to separate "reserved" from general use.
 Caturday is cross fediverse, but not reserved.
 If it doesn't pass the Caturday test, the criteria are incorrect or insufficient.
+* Perhaps the only criteria is "will moderate for misuse"

 * [FediBlock](https://hachyderm.io/tags/FediBlock)
   * Should **_only_** be used for updating the Fediverse about users and/or